-Launching in late 2013 or early 2014, the Journal of Urban Cultural Studies (JUCS) will be a peer-refereed, international journal that blends humanities and social-science approaches to the culture(s) of cities.
-Its pages will be devoted to rigorously argued research centered on urban themes that attempts to fuse urban studies- and cultural studies-perspectives.
-Articles will give more or less equal weight to: a) one or more aspects of urban studies (everyday life, built environment, architecture, city planning, identity formation, transportation…) and b) one or more specific forms of cultural (textual) production (literature, film, graphic novels, music, art, graffiti, videogames, online or virtual spaces…) in relation to a specific urban space or spaces.
+Its first issue launched in late 2013 (dated March 2014), the Journal of Urban Cultural Studies (JUCS) is a peer-refereed, international journal that blends humanities and social-science approaches to the culture(s) of cities.
+Its pages are devoted to rigorously argued research centered on urban themes that attempts to fuse urban studies- and cultural studies-perspectives.
+Articles give more or less equal weight to: a) one or more aspects of urban studies (everyday life, built environment, architecture, city planning, identity formation, transportation…) and b) one or more specific forms of cultural (textual) production (literature, film, graphic novels, music, art, graffiti, videogames, online or virtual spaces…) in relation to a specific urban space or spaces.
 The journal is open to studies that deal with culture, urban spaces and forms of urbanized consciousness the world over.

-Once launched, Research Articles of 7,000-10,000 words (including works cited and notes) should be sent by email attachment to the Editor.
+Research Articles of 7,000-10,000 words (including works cited and notes) should be sent by email attachment to the Editor.
 We also publish Short-Form Articles of 2,500-4,000 words in a variety of formats (interviews, assessments of the field, general and theoretical musings…).
-JUCS will also be open to proposals of special issues by guest editors working individually or in teams of two.
+JUCS is also open to proposals of special issues by guest editors working individually or in teams of two.
 All citations in other languages should be translated into English for the journal’s international reading public.

 Executive Editor: Benjamin Fraser, The College of Charleston

-While the journal is still in development, the strengths of the editorial board currently run from urban geography to literature and film, photography and videogames, gender and sexuality, creative economy, hip hop, Marxist approaches, fashion, urban planning, anthropology, sociology, Deaf culture, built environment, philosophy, architecture, detective fiction and noir, and more… Those who have already signed on include the following:
+The strengths of the editorial board currently run from urban geography to literature and film, photography and videogames, gender and sexuality, creative economy, Marxist approaches, fashion, urban planning, anthropology, sociology, Deaf culture, built environment, philosophy, architecture, detective fiction and noir, and more…

 In recent years, cities have been increasingly at the forefront of debate in both humanities and social science disciplines, but there has been relatively little real dialogue across these disciplinary boundaries.
 On the one hand, journals in social science fields that use urban studies methods to look at life in cities rarely explore the cultural aspects of urban life in any depth or delve into close-readings of the representation of cities in individual novels, music albums/songs, graphic novels, films, videogames, online ‘virtual’ spaces, or other artistic and cultural products.
 On the other hand, while there is increasing discussion of urban topics and themes in the humanities, broadly considered, there are very few journal publications that are open to these new interdisciplinary directions of scholarship.
 This means that scholars in Language and Literature fields are forced to submit their innovative work to journals that, in general, do not yet admit the link between humanities studies of the representations of cities and more social-science focused urban studies approaches.